distcode/WindowsServer/Instructions/Practices/Install-Windows-Admin-Center-using-a-script.md

     C:\LabResources\Solutions\Install-AdminCenter.ps1
     ````

->:exclamation:Attention: This script does not work anymore.
-To be able to proceed with the next practices and labs do the following.
+:exclamation:Attention: This script does not work anymore.
+To be able to proceed with the next practices and labs, do the following.

 Perform these steps after the script finished.